TestCentricity/testcentricity_web/README.md

-The TestCentricity™ Web core generic framework for desktop and mobile web site testing implements a Page Object and Data Object Model DSL for use with Cucumber, Capybara, and Selenium-Webdriver.
+The TestCentricity™ Web core generic framework for desktop and mobile web site testing implements a Page Object and Data Object Model DSL for use with Cucumber, Capybara (version 3.x), and Selenium-Webdriver (version 3.x).

 An example project that demonstrates the implementation of a page object model framework using Cucumber and TestCentricity™ can be found [here](https://github.com/TestCentricity/tc_web_sample).